 About Musk Strawberries!

 Musk plants are large, even larger than garden variety strawberries.
 At maturity they stand about 18″ tall.
 They will tolerate shade but do best in full sun with rich soil.
 They are strong growers and put a LOT of their energy into producing runners, though not all varieties produce the same quantity of runners.
 ‘Profumata de Tortona’ seems to win in the runner producing category.
 ‘Capron’ produces less than ‘Profumata’.
-‘Rozeya’ produces runners but I don’t have enough experience with it to categorize it.
 One thing I did notice with ‘Profumata’ and ‘Capron’ side by side.
 The Japanese beetles prefer ‘Profumata’.
-They hardly touched the ‘Capron’ or ‘Rozeya’.
+They hardly touched the ‘Capron’.
 I wonder what’s going on there.

 I treat all strawberries the same and this seems to be just fine with the musks.
 They seem to need a higher level of fertilization, probably due to their size.
 They also seem to need more water, also likely due to their size.

 It is real hard to describe the taste of a musk strawberry.
 I read that someone described it as the tastes of strawberry, pineapple and raspberry all at the same time.
+I think they taste like wine and their aroma reminds you of a fruity wine.
 One thing is for sure.
 You will never forget it once you’ve tasted it.
 And, you’ll probably be disappointed when the short season is over.
 Musks produce normally in early June here in Delaware.
 If the season is cool production might last for 3 weeks.
 I’m told that it’s possible in some areas to get a small fall crop.
-We have seen flower in November but it was too late to set fruit.
+We have seen flowers in November but it was too late to set fruit.